(1) Cruising Grounds

 (4) Lincoln's Inn

 Let us now investigate the molly districts in Westminster, beginning once more in the area nearest to Holborn, to the southwest, Lincoln's Inn Fields and Lincoln's Inn, whose "Bog-Houses" or public toilets are cited as Markets in the London Journal editorial, notorious for what the modern gay subculture calls "cottaging".
 The cistern for them was dug in 1691 and the structures on the east side of New Square, Lincoln's Inn, were completed in 1692.
 By 1693 the open kitchen garden behind them was known as Bog House Court.
 In 1726 the occupants of the chambers around the square had to pay a yearly sum of £3 for cleaning them out regularly, and £26 for a porter and a watchman for the Square.
 By the 1890s the area was called The Bogs, though no one quite remembered why.
 The area has not been built over, and is a neat little garden today.
 Presumably this area, and especially its privy, was popular because of the law students who frequented it.
 In 1728 one John Bennet was found guilty of attempted sodomy "in the Bog-House at Lincoln's-Inn'.
 Thomas Siney, just mentioned, lived in Task Street, Grays Inn Lane, north of Lincoln's Inn.
-Princess Seraphina, the molly butcher mentioned in Dalton's 1728 Narrative (to be discussed in chapter 5), worked in Butcher's Row, Temple Bar, south of Lincoln's Inn.
+Princess Seraphina, the molly butcher mentioned in Dalton's 1728 Narrative, worked in Butcher's Row, Temple Bar, south of Lincoln's Inn.
 And the Golden Ball alehouse in Bond's Stables, running between Chancery Lane and Fetter Lane to the east of Lincoln's Inn, was the place were John Dicks sodomised John Meeson in 1722 to be discussed in more detail shortly.
 To the northwest of Lincoln's Inn is Bloomsbury Market, where Ned Courtney first plied his trade as a hustler at the Yorkshire Gray alehouse before 1725.
 And running north to south on the west of Lincoln's Inn is Drury Lane, famous for its Ladies but not therefore eschewed by homosexual men: it was here in the 1720s that a certain Mr Jones the candle-maker kept a molly house at his tavern the Three Tobacco Rolls.

 This brings us to Covent Garden Market, the Piazzas of which are cited as one of the molly Markets in the London Journal.
 It was here, for example, that Sukey Haws the highway robber and pickpocket was picked up by a molly tailor in 1728, whom he subsequently blackmailed; that Ned Courtney disturbed the peace at an unnamed molly house in the early 1720s; that Richard Scuse and James Coltis, each given one year's imprisonment for unspecified sodomitical practices, were sentenced to stand in the pillory in February or March 1726/7.
 The arcades would have provided useful cover for making assignations.